xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 CDS Add more details on the script I have so far.
 Discuss symbolic link to git repo.
+When running in unix, it is great to symbolically link the mc3020/arc folder to the arc folder in the git working directory.
+The same can be done with the mc3020/schema/sql folder.

 ### 7.2 Run Tests
 After each consistent, self-contained RSL change, run the test suite and